 Collaring At-Risk Elephants in Tsavo

-Photos by Naiya Raja, Elephants and Bees Research Center Co-Ordinator, Tsavo
+Photos by Naiya Raja, Elephants and Bees Research Center Co-ordinator, Tsavo

 Over a period of five days, a team of specialist vets, pilots, drivers, capture rangers and elephant researchers travelled more than 1,300 km across the Tsavo Conservation Area, Kenya, to collar 20 ‘at risk’ elephants.
-This epic and important operation was a collaborative effort between Kenya Wildlife Service (KWS), Save The Elephants (STE), and Tsavo Trust with aerial support from Wildlife Works and funding from Disney’s Reverse the Decline Fund.
+This epic and important operation was a collaborative effort between Kenya Wildlife Service (KWS), Save The Elephants (STE), and Tsavo Trust with aerial support from Wildlife Works and funding from Disney’s Reverse the Decline Fund and other donors.
 The aim is to achieve a greater understanding of the movement and behaviour of Tsavo’s elephants in order to monitor and protect them better from human-elephant conflict and poachers.

 On 29 February, the collaring operation officially opened at Kilaguni Lodge in Tsavo West National Park with a logistics meeting involving all members of the team.
 There was great energy and enthusiasm in the room.
 And, after a heart felt speech from KWS Senior Community Warden for Tsavo, Zaineb Salim, everyone was raring to go.
 Zaineb talked about the importance of what we were about to do and how our work would enhance security and raise awareness about issues such as the increase in human-elephant conflict.
 I have studied elephant behaviour in the Maasai Mara for my PhD but never collared an elephant before and so hadn’t fully comprehended the scale of such an operation, the complicated logistics involved, and the hours of pre-planning needed before a collar is even fitted to an elephant.